tldr-pages/tldr/pages/linux/legit.md

 `git branches {{wildcard pattern}}`

-- Remove the last commit from history:
+- Remove the last commit from the history:

 `git undo {{--hard}}`